e2eSolutionArchitect/datascience/README.md

 :writing_hand: Feel free to contact and collaborate with us.
-You are welcome to contribute in our forum to build a better tomorrow.
+You are welcome to contribute to our forum to build a better tomorrow.

 # datascience
 Data Science stuff